Zoning in the United States: Initial reception

-Euclid v.
-Ambler Realty
+Village of Euclid v.
+Ambler Realty Co.

 The constitutionality of zoning ordinances was upheld by the U.S. Supreme Court in Village of Euclid, Ohio v.
 Ambler Realty Co. in 1926.
 The zoning ordinance of Euclid, Ohio was challenged in court by a local land owner on the basis that restricting use of property violated the Fourteenth Amendment to the United States Constitution.
-Ambler Realty Company filed suit on November 13, 1922 against the Village of Euclid, Ohio, alleging that the local zoning ordinances effectively diminished its property values.
+Ambler Realty Company filed suit on November 13, 1922, against the Village of Euclid, Ohio, alleging that the local zoning ordinances effectively diminished its property values.
 The village had zoned an area of land held by Ambler Realty as a residential neighborhood.
 Ambler argued that it would lose money because if the land could be leased to industrial users it would have netted a great deal more money than as a residential area.
 Ambler Realty claimed these breaches implied an unconstitutional taking of property and denied equal protection under the law.

 The trial court originally ruled in Ambler's favor, holding zoning unconstitutional.
 Among other reasons, the trial court found that zoning was an illegitimate device to facilitate social and economic segregation.
 Nonetheless, the U.S. Supreme Court reversed that decision, holding that zoning was a nuisance-preventing device, and as such a proper exercise of the state regulatory police power.